 Should a document be a Command Paper?

-The National Archives strongly advises that government organisations consider the Command Paper criteria at an early stage.
-Find information on the types of documents published as Command Papers.
-In assessing whether a document should be published as a Command Paper, use the criteria below, which also apply to cross-government reports, policy proposals and independent reviews: If the answer is yes to any of these questions, then a document is a Command Paper:
+In assessing whether a document should be published as a Command Paper, government organisations should use the criteria below, which also apply to cross-government reports, policy proposals and independent reviews.
+If the answer is yes to any of these questions, then a document is a Command Paper:

 - Will it prompt an Oral Statement in the House of Commons?